credo-ai/credoai_lens/docs/pages/evaluators/dataprofiler.rst

 =============

-Data profiling module for Credo AI.
+Data profiling evaluator for Credo AI.

 This evaluator runs the pandas profiler on a data.
 Pandas profiler calculates a number of descriptive statistics about the data.